Neoxelly/Madlibs/README.md

 # How to play
 - After installing it, open the terminal, find the location where the file is in and open main.exe
-- Or open the folder and enjoy!
+- Or open the folder, find main.exe, open it and enjoy!